LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Experiments

-\paragraph{Quantitative results.} We provide the quantitative results in \cref{tab:quant}.
-Overall, our method demonstrates superior performance across all three metrics.
-We observe a trade-off in the baseline methods: for instance, while ChromaDistill achieves the highest consistency, its low Color Diversity Index (CDI) reveals this is a consequence of monotonous colorization.
-In contrast, our method successfully achieves high color diversity while maintaining comparable consistency.
+We provide the quantitative results in \cref{tab:360} and \cref{tab:llff}.
+Overall, our method demonstrates superior performance across all five metrics, with particularly significant gains on 360-degree datasets.
+Notably, we observe a clear trade-off between consistency and colorfulness among the baseline methods.
+For instance, while ColorMNet achieves the highest consistency, its low Colorfulness on 360-degree scenes suggests that such stability stems from monotonous colorization, due to the lack of color information in complex scenes.
+In contrast, our method successfully achieves high color diversity while maintaining competitive consistency.
+Note that the consistency metric for Color3D is the average of its short- and long-term consistency values.

-\paragraph{Quantitative analysis.} We analyze the distribution of hue in \cref{fig:histogram}.
-For the `garden' scene from the Mip-NeRF 360 dataset, we plot a histogram of the hue values from all rendered test view pixels.
-The y-axis values represent the square-root normalized results.
-While the distribution for ColorNeRF shows only a few distinct peaks due to color averaging, our result contains a diverse range of hues, similar to the original color scene.